ocupop/4p-website/src/_posts/2021-01-30-coalition-creates-links-to-feed--be-fed.md

 For nearly a year now, the refrain of MAFRAC’s weekly Friday afternoon stakeholder calls has been, “What do you have?
 What do you need?” and the spirit of generosity and vulnerability encapsulated in those two questions animates the coalition now more than ever.
 In MAFRAC’s Stakeholder network, cooperation and ingenuity combine with generosity to bring incredible things to fruition.

-“Our hope is that after the pandemic, people won't forget what is happening right now—and will stay involved to change the system," 4P Founder, Tom McDougall says in [National Geographic](http://on.natgeo.com/39qZdRZ) (July 2020).
+“Our hope is that after the pandemic, people won't forget what is happening right now—and will stay involved to change the system," 4P Founder, Tom McDougall says in [National Geographic](http://on.natgeo.com/39qZdRZ){: target="_blank" rel="noopener"} (July 2020).

 <address>&nbsp;</address>

 ### **GET INVOLVED**

 ##### *From nearly a million dollars of food purchased from local producers to give to neighbors in need to countless connections made between stakeholders, MAFRAC’s work has made a real, positive impact on vulnerable communities, farmers, and food producers during the COVID-19 pandemic, and that work is not over yet.
-To learn more about MAFRAC, you can follow on Twitter @MAFR\_AC, and to support them in their mission to “Feed and Be Fed,” please visit their website to make a tax-deductible donation today:[https://secure.donationpay.org/mafrac/](https://secure.donationpay.org/mafrac/).*
+To learn more about MAFRAC, you can follow on Twitter @MAFR\_AC, and to support them in their mission to “Feed and Be Fed,” please visit their website to make a tax-deductible donation today:&nbsp;[https://secure.donationpay.org/mafrac/](https://secure.donationpay.org/mafrac/){: target="_blank" rel="noopener"}.*

 <address>&nbsp;</address>